peaceful-james/absimupo/README.md

 But creating things has probably been forbidden (to prevent spam).

     If you want to create things, contact me here:

 https://peacefulprogramming.dev/contact

 with a nice message and I will enable creating things for a short while.

+Warning: if enabled, creating things is SLOW.
+The deployment is on free tier gigalixir, hosted in the US.

 ### The architecture